Retro-Logic/office-invaders/README.md

 Font choices

-- Primary font used for navigation on the page is [VT323](https://fonts.google.com/specimen/VT323).
+- Primary font used for navigation on the page is [Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P).
 It is used in all areas as it is easy to read and complements retro game very well.
 Same font was used in all other sections to keep the same style.

 Icons